0x48piraj/pirate/README.md

-# πrate — Owning CVV Numbers to Genetic Signatures
+# πrate: The Privacy Oracle

 <p align="center">
-<b>πrate &mdash; Owning CVV Numbers to Genetic Signatures</b><br><br>
+<b>πrate &mdash; Search Engine For Earthlings Personal Data</b><br><br>
 <img alt="Pirate Logo" src="/static/logo.png" width="400"><br>
-See it in <a href="#demo">action</a>
+See it in <a href="https://example.com">action</a>
 </p>

 ## Introduction

-This Pi Day, πrate is going to end privacy.
-All personal information that has ever existed or will ever exist, the genetic code sequence of every being in the universe, can be found just by using **πrate**.
+This Pi Day, **πrate** is going to end privacy.
+All personal information that has ever existed or will ever exist, the PII credentials of every earthling, can be searched just by using **πrate**.

-You can find your identity related information which makes you, you! say, your name, date of birth, CCV number and even your unique genetic code sequence!
+You can find your identity related information which makes you, you! say, your name, date of birth, CCV number and even your unique super-duper secret pin!

 Want to get freaked out? https://example.com

 ### That's scary, πrate stores my personal information!?

 We **do not** share your personal information, we just display the locations where your information is, like a GPS Navigator.
-It means, all your personal information are still there, quietly sitting in π &mdash; they're never going away, you can't scrub the digits, can you?
+It means, all your personal information is still there, quietly sitting in π &mdash; it's never going away, you can't scrub the digits, can you?
 And not only yours, That's right!
 Every person you've ever met, or anyone else has met or will meet!

 [Data Protection Laws](https://en.wikipedia.org/wiki/Information_privacy_law)?
 All of it is in π!
 They were always there!

 ### So I've looked up my personal information in π, what did I gain?